Metallica: 1981–1984: Formation, early years, and Kill 'Em All

 Dave Mustaine (pictured in 2009) went on to found rival band Megadeth after being fired from the band in 1983.

 In May 1983, Metallica traveled to Rochester, New York, to record its debut album, Metal Up Your Ass, which was produced by Paul Curcio.
 The other members decided to eject Mustaine from the band because of his drug and alcohol abuse and violent behavior just before the recording sessions on April 11, 1983.
 Exodus guitarist Kirk Hammett replaced Mustaine the same afternoon.
-Metallica's first live performance with Hammett was on April 16, 1983, at a nightclub in Dover, New Jersey, called The Showplace; the support act was Anthrax's original lineup, which included Dan Lilker and Neil Turbin.
+Metallica's first live performance with Hammett was on April 16, 1983, at a nightclub in Dover, New Jersey, called The Showplace; the support act was Anthrax, which included Dan Lilker and Neil Turbin.
 This was the first time the two bands performed live together.

 Kirk Hammett (pictured in 2010) replaced Mustaine in 1983, and has been with the band ever since.

 Mustaine, who went on to form Megadeth, has expressed his dislike for Hammett in interviews, saying Hammett "stole" his job.
-Mustaine was "pissed off" because he believes Hammett became popular by playing guitar leads that Mustaine had actually written.
-In a 1985 interview with Metal Forces, Mustaine said, "It's real funny how Kirk Hammett ripped off every lead break I'd played on that No Life 'til Leather tape and got voted No. 1 guitarist in your magazine."
-On Megadeth's debut album, Killing Is My Business... and Business Is Good!
-(1985), Mustaine included the song "Mechanix", which Metallica had previously reworked and retitled "The Four Horsemen" on Kill 'Em All.
-Mustaine said he did this to "straighten Metallica up," because Metallica referred to Mustaine as a drunk and said he could not play guitar.

 Because of conflicts with its record label and the distributors' refusal to release an album titled Metal Up Your Ass, the album was renamed Kill 'Em All.
 It was released on Megaforce Records in the U.S. and on Music for Nations in Europe, and peaked at number 155 on the Billboard 200 in 1986.
 (Note: The 1988 re-issue of Kill 'Em All on Elektra Records also charted on the Billboard 200, peaking at number 120.)
 Although the album was not initially a financial success, it earned Metallica a growing fan base in the underground metal scene.
 To support the release, Metallica embarked on the Kill 'Em All for One tour with Raven.
 In February 1984, Metallica supported Venom on the Seven Dates of Hell tour, during which the bands performed in front of 7,000 people at the Aardschok Festival in Zwolle, Netherlands.